Indian Institute of Science Education and Research, Mohali: History

 The institute was approved by The Planning Commission in New Delhi in July 2006 and land was provided by The Punjab State government.
 The foundation stone of IISER Mohali was laid on 27 September 2006 by the former Prime Minister of India, Manmohan Singh.
 The Computing Facility of IISER Mohali was inaugurated on 3 September 2007 by T. Ramasami (Secretary, Department of Science and Technology).
 The Earth-breaking ceremony for IISER boundary wall was held on 29 December 2008 at the proposed campus site in Knowledge City, Sector 81, S.A.S.
 Nagar.
 The ceremony was performed by N. Sathyamurthy, the founding director of the institute.

 C.N.R.
 Rao inaugurated the Chemistry Research Laboratory on 8 April 2009.
 The Central Analytical Facility of IISER Mohali has been inaugurated in March 2010.
 Initially, the institute started its working from a transit campus in Mahatma Gandhi State Institute of Public Administration (MGSIPA), Chandigarh.
-In March 2010, the institute started shifting to its permanent campus in The Knowledge City at Sector 81 with the opening of Central Analytical Facility (CAF) and completed the shifting in May 2013 by shutting operations in MGSIPAP complex, Sector 26, Chandigarh.
+In March 2010, the institute started shifting to its permanent campus in Knowledge City at Sector 81 with the opening of Central Analytical Facility (CAF) and completed the shifting in May 2013 by shutting operations in MGSIPAP complex, Sector 26, Chandigarh.